 Because of this, she’ll want to understand your medical history, test your reflexes, your range of motion – and get a sense for which (and how many) muscles are being activated in response to stimulus from surrounding motor neurons.

 She’ll also take a look at your posture, checking for imbalances you might have when sitting, standing – in the course of working and how you generally hold your frame.

 Your therapist will dig pretty deep into these details so she can determine your best possible route to healing.
 By assessing your condition to the degree of detail she does, means the treatment plan she tailors will be perfectly mapped for you.

 Remedial massage can help if you have a case or history of:

-While none of these conditions are a picnic to put up with, the good news is Remedial Massage can help your healing along like a song, and it attracts health fund rebates too!
+While none of these conditions are a picnic to put up with, the good news is Remedial Massage can help your healing along like a song.
+We sing the song of health!

 Remember: Drink lots of water after having a massage